notnyt/beaglebone/README.md

 There are built in _capes_ that have priority over the GPIO pins unless disabled.
 These are for HDMI and the onboard eMMC.
 It is documented [here](http://beagleboard.org/Support/bone101#headers-black).
 It is possible to disable these _capes_ if you are not using them.

 ### Analog Pins
 The beaglebone has 7 Analog inputs.
+Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers-analog).
 These pins function at 1.8v.
 Do not provide more than 1.8v to any Analog pin or risk damaging the hardware.
 The header has pins available to provide a 1.8v for analog devices as well as a dedicated analog ground.

 ### PWM Pins
 The beaglebone has 8 PWM pins.
+Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers-pwm).
 These pins function at 3.3v.

 Not all 8 pins may be used at the same time.
 You may use the following pins.